GeckoBoy84/Gecko-Bot-Web/index.md

 ## Welcome to Gecko-Bot

 ### [Support Us](https://patreon.com/GeckoBot)
+Purchase Premium for the ecko-Bot!
+Help us with the upkeep, upgrades and updates of the Bot!

 ### About Us
 With a range of moderation tools focused for content creators with large audiences.
 You can set up welcome messages and auto-roles so that users must accept rules before joining your server.